Janapriyan: Production

 The film was directed by Boban Samuel and produced by Mammen John and Reena M. John.
 The story, screenplay, and dialogues were written by Krishna Poojapura.
-Music for the film was composed by R. Gautham, with cinematography by Pradeep Nair and editing by V. T. Sreejith.
+Music for the film was composed by R. Gautham, while the cinematography was handled by Pradeep Nair and editing by V. T. Sreejith.
 Art direction was handled by Manu Jagadh, designs were by Jissen Paul, and still photography was done by Mahadevan Thampy.
 The film was distributed by Kalasangham Release.

 Principal photography began on 26 January 2011, with shooting locations in Kochi and Thodupuzha.

 Release

 The film was released on 20 May 2011.